 In alignment with AAE strategic objectives, the role of the Committee is:

-To keep existing arrangements in pensions area of actuaries in the AAE Member Associations.
+To monitor and analyse developments in pensions and social security relevant for the actuarial profession in Europe.

+To prepare actuarial input and advice for EU institutions and other stakeholders on pensions and social security issues and to organise annual meeting with relevant organisations.

+To create a platform for exchange of information and best practice between Member Associations.

+To support the development and recognition of actuarial work in pensions and social security, both in traditional areas and in wider fields as actuaries extend their areas of involvement.

+To support Member Associations at national level, where appropriate, in the development of actuarial approaches to pensions and social security.

+To co-operate with other Committees of the AAE, in particular on cross-cutting issues, to ensure a coordinated approach.

+To monitor actuarial education in the pensions field and, where relevant, make recommendations to the Education Committee.

+To liaise with the International Actuarial Association (IAA) and other relevant international organisations on pensions-related issues.

 To contribute to AAE initiatives aiming at advancing the well‐being of society and protecting the public interest.

-To create a platform for an exchange of information between the member associations and to support the development on national level with respect to the pensions policies.

-To organise annual meetings with representatives of the Pensions Supervisory Authorities (EIOPA) and other important stakeholders.
-To liaise with the appropriate committee(s) of the International Actuarial Association (IAA) to maintain the alignment on professional approach in pensions area.

-where appropriate, to co-operate with other Committees of the AAE particularly the Insurance and Riska Management Committees, in considering issues of joint concern, to ensure a co-ordinated approach in making submissions to the Commission and other organisations.

-To develop position or discussion papers on different topics concerning pensions, demography, social protection and others.

-To prepare the response on different consultations initiated by the European Commission, the European Insurance and Occupational Pensions Authority (EIOPA) or other external organisations;

-Proactively to identify new opportunities and relevant areas of interest.

 Governance / Structure of the Pensions Committee

-The PC reports to the AAE Board.
+The Pensions Committee is established by the General Assembly of the AAE in accordance with the Statutes.

 The PC is chaired by a Committee Chair who is elected by the AAE General Assembly for 3 years mandate.

 The Vice Chairperson of the PC is elected by the PC for the term of 2 years and has the right to represent the PC in absence of the PC Chairperson.
 In addition the Vice Chairperson represents the PC in the cross-committees WGs.

-The Committee may from time to time establish Sub-committees, Working Groups (WG) or Task Forces (TF) to deal with specific topics (WG) or with short-term issues (TF).
-See annex for the current structure of the Committee.
+The Committee may propose the establishment of Sub-Committees, Working Groups (WGs) or Task Forces (TFs) to deal with specific topics or issues.

+Sub-Committees and Working Groups may be created for ongoing areas of work.
+Task Forces are established for a limited period of time with a clearly defined mandate and end date.

+The creation, mandate and duration of such groups must always be consistent with the Statutes and Internal Regulations of the AAE and are subject to approval by the AAE governance bodies where required.

+An Annex to these Terms of Reference sets out the current structure of the Committee.

 The Committee meets physically twice a year and additionally whenever is needed online.